lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 ```

-As you see we need `self` in `Restaurant#initialize` in order to build a chief who is aware of the Restaurant he cooks for!
-Otherwisen it would be a terrible chief..
+As you see, here we need `self` in `Restaurant#initialize` in order to build a chief who is aware of the restaurant he cooks for!
+Otherwise it would be a terrible chief..